lolanff/rep-transfer/README.md

 Transferable Neural Network Representations in Reinforcement Learning
 =====================
 To schedule a big experiment on Cedar:
-1. Go to your project directory, and make sure that it contains the apptainer image pyproject.sif
+1. Make sure your project directory contains apptainer image "pyproject.sif"
-2. Run the following directly on login terminal
-* module load apptainer
-* apptainer exec -C -B .:$HOME pyproject.sif python scripts/slurm.py --cluster clusters/cedar.json --runs 5 -e experiments/Gridworld/E1/P0/DQN-Relu.json
-(replace the json file with yours)
+2. Update "submit.sh" for your experiment (replace the json file)
+3. Run "sbatch submit.sh"

+submit.sh calls slurm.py, which submits multiple jobs, each containing a portion of all tasks.

 ---
 Acknowledgement: This repository is adapted from erfanMhi/LTA-Representation-Properties, andnp/rl-control-template, and steventango/sparse-feature-transfer.